Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

-When the limit self-shrinker $\Sigma$ is compact, $M_t$ will be very close to $\Sigma$ when $t$ is sufficiently large.
+When the limiting shrinker $\Sigma$ is compact, the RMCF $M_t$ will be very close to $\Sigma$ when $t$ is sufficiently large.
 In particular, the geometry of $M_t$ will be uniformly close to $\Sigma$, and we can identify the function space of $M_t$ with the function space of $\Sigma$.
 In \cite{SX}, this fact is crucial, and it allows us to use a Li-Yau type Harnack inequality, to show that the positive solutions to \eqref{EqMain} satisfy the estimates in the conclusion (2) of Theorem \ref{mainthm-FK}.

-In the setting of noncompact shrinkers, Li-Yau estimate does not meet our purpose.
-The new tool we introduce to prove Theorem \ref{mainthm-FK} is a Feynman-Kac formula in the setting of RMCF.
-The Feynman-Kac formula views the equation \eqref{EqMain} from a dynamical and probablistic perspective.
-Indeed, if we consider the dynamical system $\partial_t u=\mathcal L_\Sigma u:=(\Delta_\Sigma-\frac12\langle x,\nabla_\Sigma\cdot \rangle)u$ on a shrinker $\Sigma$.
-The fact (following from the self-adjointness of $\mathcal L_\Sigma$) can be interpreted as that the dynamical system has $e^{-\frac{|x|^2}{4}}d\mu$ as invariant measure.
+In the setting of noncompact shrinkers, the Li-Yau estimate does not meet our purpose.
+The new tool we introduce to prove Theorem \ref{mainthm-FK} is a Feynman-Kac formula in the setting of RMCFs.
+The Feynman-Kac formula views the equation \eqref{EqMain} from a dynamical and probabilistic perspective.
+Indeed, if we consider the dynamical system $\partial_t u=\mathcal L_\Sigma u:=(\Delta_\Sigma-\frac12\langle x,\nabla_\Sigma\cdot \rangle)u$ on a shrinker $\Sigma$, the fact (following from the adjointness of $\mathcal L_\Sigma$) means that the dynamical system has $\mathrm{e}^{-\frac{|x|^2}{4}}d\mu$ as the invariant measure.
 The situation is then rather similar to the well-known Ornstein-Uhlenbeck process in $\R^n$.
 The stochastic differential equation $dX=-Xdt+dW$, where $W$ is the Brownian motion, has the Ornstein-Uhlenbeck operator $\mathcal L=\Delta-\langle x,\nabla\cdot \rangle$ as the generator and Gaussian as the invariant measure.
-Feynman-Kac formula gives a representation of the solution to a linear heat equation in the presence of a potential term, for example, the equation $\partial_t u=\Delta u+Vu$ on $\R^n$, with initial condition $u(x,0)=f(x)$ as
+When there is a potential $V$ added to the Ornstein-Uhlenbeck operator, there is no underlying stochastic differential equation, instead, the Feynman-Kac formula gives a representation of the solution to a linear heat equation in the presence of a potential term, for example, the equation $\partial_t u=\Delta u+Vu$ on $\R^n$, with the initial condition $u(x,0)=f(x)$ as

-where $\nu_{x,t}$ is a probability measure on the ``space of all paths" $\Omega$ ending at $x$ at time $t$.
+where $\nu_{x,t}$ is a probability measure on the ``space of all paths" $\Omega$ ending at $x$ at the time $t$.
 We establish a Feynman-Kac type representation of solutions to \eqref{EqMain} in Section \ref{S:FK}.
 The path integral feature is useful for localizing the linearized equation \eqref{EqMain} to a neighborhood of the shrinker and to a bounded domain, and enables us to establish the correct exponential growth of the solution in Theorem \ref{mainthm-FK}.
 Details are presented in Section \ref{S:Asymvariation}.